27 November, 2018

-The Club has a number of swinging tender moorings spread over the areas to the west and east of the Clubhouse.
+The Club has a number of swinging tender moorings spread over the areas to the east of the Clubhouse.
 The Club also has 30 tender moorings on jetty outhauls and these are available at a higher premium.
 The cost of a tender mooring is made up of the Club